Tarmunds/Unreal-exporter/README.txt

 Unreal Exporter

+Setup :

+Download exclusively the pithon file (.py), or extract it from the zip, then install it with the classic way : (edit; preference; addon; install; select the file; enable the addon)

 Fonctions :

 This addon will export separately all your selected meshes at the world origin, based on their own origins.
 Typically if you want to import on unreal with a quick drag and drop, you will have the right origins for each objects, and they will keep it at each reimport (if you exported with the addon)